slammayjammay/hyper-postprocessing/README.md

 * `vec2 resolution` -- the image width and height in pixels
 * `float time` -- the amount of time that has passed since the initial render

 EffectPasses also gain additional uniforms, courtesy of `postprocessing`.
-These will not be available to instances of [ShaderPasses](https://vanruesc.github.io/postprocessing/public/docs/class/src/passes/ShaderPass.js~ShaderPass.html).
+These will not be available to passes that are not EffectPasses.
 * `uniform vec2 texelSize`
 * `uniform float cameraNear`
 * `uniform float cameraFar`